houd1ni/WebsocketPromisify/README.md

     timeout: 1400,
     // Reconnect timeout in seconds or null.
     reconnect: 2,
     // Attempts before silently givin' up.
-Defaults to Infinity.
-    reconnection_attempts: 25
+    reconnection_attempts: Infinity,
     // Time in seconds after the connection is closed if nothing was sent explicitly by send().
-Defaults to Infinity.
-    max_idle_time: 25
+    max_idle_time: Infinity,
     // Lazy connect: connects only if something sent (then sends all of them!)
     lazy: false,
     // Existing socket if you already have one to augment with this force.